 “Of course, Missus.
 You’ll let Linden know his presence is required.”

 “I surely will, sir.
-What should I do about Willow, though?”
+What should we do about Willow, though?”

 “She’ll be front and center with her father, of course.
 Although perhaps you had best let him field the bulk of our people’s questions.
 Willow can handle herself better than most Trees her age, but this is an extraordinary circumstance.
 If she is able to though, perhaps she would offer confirmation that the news her father is delivering to our people is rock solid truth.”